Secure-Platforms-Lab-W-M/MASC/readme.md

 ### Extending MASC Main Scope with custom plugins

-You write your own operators as plugins for MASC for **main scope**.
+You can write your own operators as plugins for MASC for the **main scope**.

-MASC supports 6 types of operators - 5 predefined operator types plus one more for any custom operator type that does not fall within these five.
-You can write your own operators for each of the 6 types.
+Programmatically, you can create plugins by extending five existing restrictive-type operators of MASC.
+Furthermore, you can also create your own plugin that need not depend on any of the existing operators.

+For a detailed guide on writing your own plugins, check the user manual [here](https://github.com/Secure-Platforms-Lab-W-M/MASC/blob/main/Documentation/plugins_readme.md).

-To write your own operators as plugins, these are the general steps you will need to follow -
+To write your own operators as plugins, these are the general steps you will need to follow:

 1. Write the code in a .java file
 2. Compile the code to get the .class file